ReactionMap/RMapServer/README.md

 4.1.
 Web browser

 You can access the RMapServer by a web browser.
-Please open http://localhost:1701/ to get a search page below.
+Please open http://localhost:1701/ to get the search page below.

 ![search page](client-webbrowser.png)

-Please type in a query by specifying name and/or grrm commands and/or elements and quantity of the compound.
+Please type in a query by specifying name and/or grrm commands and/or elements and quantity in the compound of your concern.

 4.2.
 RMapViewer